John R. Neill: Legacy

 In 2018, "The Lost Art of Oz" project was initiated to locate and catalogue the surviving original artwork John R. Neill, W.W.
 Denslow, Frank Kramer, Richard 'Dirk' Gringhuis and Dick Martin created to illustrate the Oz book series.
+According to "The Lost Art of Oz" project, as he worked on illustrating the Oz books, Neill created "created approximately 4,000 pen and ink and watercolor illustrations.
+Only about 350 are known to have survived."